kevinrodbe/library/Level 00/level-00-book.md

 [[UIScreen mainScreen] bounds]
 ```

 Here, the `bounds` message is being passed to the object returned by `[UIScreen mainScreen]`.
-As an exercise, go back and see if you can figure out what the rest of the `application:didFinishLaunchingWithOptions:` method is doing.
+Go back and see if you can figure out what the rest of the `application:didFinishLaunchingWithOptions:` method is doing.
 Hint: `alloc` stands for "allocate" - it grabs some memory for the object to use.

 ### Use Your Words